rahul7976/filament/README.md

 - clang 7.0 (or more recent)
 - [ninja 1.8](https://github.com/ninja-build/ninja/wiki/Pre-built-Ninja-packages) (or more recent)

-To build the Java based components of the project you can optionally install (recommended):
+To build the Java-based components of the project you can optionally install (recommended):

 - OpenJDK 1.8 (or more recent)